We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 If you’ve seen as many Pawn Star episodes as I have, you’ll know that pawn shops have the tendency to give you lowball prices.
 Use caution when selling at a pawn shop, and remember that you don’t always have to accept their offer.

-The idea of selling on Craigslist might creep you out, especially if you’ve watched too many murder mystery specials.
+The idea of selling on Craigslist might creep you out, especially if you’ve watched too many true crime documentaries.
 However, most users are completely sane, and actually want to purchase your item (not your body parts).

 Craigslist has several categories in the “for sale” section that your geeky tech or collections could fit into—computer parts, electronics, video gaming, and collectibles are just some of the areas where you can place your ad.